HowardZheni/eHRAF_Misfortune_NLP/README.md

 ## Multiple Label 7/11/2023
 A Natural Language model was run using the 1750 passages previously used for the single label run.
 These passages had labels for EVENT, CAUSE, and ACTION which indicate the presence of a misfortunate event, a cause for the misfortune, and an action relating to the remedy or reaction to a misfortunate event.
 Otherwise, everything is identical to the single run (see above for more details).
-Using a multiplable text classification, the model achieved an evaluation micro f1 score of .898 on the validation set.
-Running the model on a completely separate test set of 140 passages achieved a F1 score of .835 macro and .838 micro F1 score.
-Note that macro F1 scores are good for inbalanced classes while micro is better for balanced.
-Individual F1 scores per labels were
+Using a multi-lable text classification, the model achieved an evaluation micro f1 score of .898 on the validation set.
+Running the model on a completely separate test set of 140 passages achieved an F1 score of .835 macro and .838 micro F1 score.
+Note that macro F1 scores are good for balanced classes while micro is better for unbalanced such as ours.
+Individual F1 scores per label were
 <br>EVENT:  0.914
 <br>CAUSE:  0.797
 <br>ACTION: 0.794